uken/DataEngineerChallenge/README.md

 # Data Engineer Challenges
+**Note:** If you make a public fork of this repo please don't push the solution into the fork

 Questions 1 and 2 are meant to be answered with code, 3 and 4 don't require code but feel free to answer them as you see fit.